Mannjamin/ParrotBot/README.md

 9. Your Bot is now alive.
 Say something within your chosen channel to make it wake up.
 There is a small delay before the first SQUARK so be patient.

+### Tips:
+1. _To access the file directory in your Command-Line-Interface.
+Hold Shift and press RMB in the folder.
+A prompt to open your Command-Line-Interface should show._
+2. **To stop the bot, perform CTRL-C within your Command-Line-Interface.**

 **SECONDARY DISCLOSURE:**
 **I built this bot after a few friends began spamming a parrot within a discord.
 The bot itself turned out to be so funny I decided to make this public.**
 **I TAKE NO RESPONCIBILITY FOR THIS GLORIOUS MEME DESTROYING YOUR DISCORD SERVER**